LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     test process and the commands that are run during it.

-In the following sections, we discuss how these files are used in the steps in the RAJA Gitlab CI testing process summarized above.
+In the following sections, we discuss how these files are used in the steps in the RAJA GitLab CI testing process summarized above.

 ** From here down to the Azure part needs to be reworked....**